2019 Aligned Legislative Priorities

 Quality Rating and Improvement Systems (QRIS)

 Quality Rating and Improvement Systems are active in 43 states.
 QRIS provide a framework for a comprehensive early childhood system by: measuring and setting benchmarks for quality; developing infrastructures to provide targeted and coordinated quality improvement supports to programs; and providing families with useful information to help them make informed child care choices.
 In 2016, the Missouri Legislature passed SB 638 lifting a statutory prohibition on quality ratings for early childhood education providers across the state and created a time-limited (three year), voluntary pilot program open to center based, home based and exempt religious providers.
 ECE agencies were given three years to collaborate and establish an early learning quality assurance report.
 Two years have passed with no funding to establish or implementation the early learning quality assurance report pilot program.
-An extension of the pilot program and funding are needed in 2018.
+The program was extended in 2018.
+Aligned supports the planning, funding and implementation of the pilot.

 Recommendation: Aligned supports efforts to extend and fund the development and implementation of an Early Childhood Program Quality Assurance Report pilot program.